deepmodeling/jax-fem/jax_am/fem/README.md

 ## To-do

-1. Quiet element method
-2. Logging, color prints
-3. Tutorial
+1. Tutorial
-4. Interfacing with linear solvers like PETSc
+2. Interfacing with linear solvers like PETSc